rob550-docs/rob550-docs.github.io/docs/botlab/new-feature.md

     |-----------------------------------|
     ```
 - If no data appears, press the `RST` button on your control board and see if it resumes.
-- If data does appear, your did not flash the latest firmware successfully.
+- If data does appear, but doesn't have the row with "ANALOG" reading, your did not flash the latest firmware successfully.